 Programme in detail

 Year One introduces key skills necessary for the advanced study of English Literature and Language.
-You will have the opportunity to study English Literature from various periods and literary genres.
+You will study the historical developments of the English language and of literatures in English, alongside approaches to textual analysis and interpretation.
+Year One modules will also introduce key study skills including academic writing and independent learning.

 English partners well with many disciplines in the arts and humanities, including Communication & Media, History, and Philosophy.
 Combining English with another subject allows you to take advantage of the range of choice available on our English programmes while also developing your interests in another subject.